authelia/authelia/docs/content/configuration/identity-validation/reset-password.md

 first ensuring the user is adequately identified.
 The settings below therefore can affect the level of security Authelia provides to your users so they should be carefully considered.

-This process is performed by issuing a HMAC signed JWT using a secret key only known by Authelia.
+This validation process uses a JWT that Authelia signs using HMAC.
+The signing uses a [secret key](#jwt_secret) that only Authelia possesses.

 ## Configuration